D3M-Research-Group/odtlearn/_sources/index.md.txt

 There are a few ways to get started with ODTlearn:

 * Read the [Installation Guide](installation).
-* Read the [User Guide](project:./user_guide/index.md) for an overview of each of the algorithms in this package.
+* Read the [User Guide](./user_guide/index.md) for an overview of each of the algorithms in this package.
-* Review the [example notebooks](project:./notebooks/index.md) for each of the methods implemented in ODTlearn.
+* Review the [Example Notebooks](./notebooks/index.md) for each of the methods implemented in ODTlearn.

 ## Documentation Structure

 We provide an overview of the structure of our documentation to help you know where to look when you run into any issues:

-* **Tutorials** walk through fitting decision trees for several toy problems using ODTlearn.
+* [**Example notebooks**](./notebooks/index.md) walk through fitting decision trees for several toy problems using ODTlearn.
 Start here if you are new to ODTlearn, or you have a particular type of problem you want to model.
-* The **API Reference** contains a complete list of the classes and methods you can use in ODTlearn.
+* The [**API Reference**](api.md) contains a complete list of the classes and methods you can use in ODTlearn.
 Go here to know how to use a particular classifier and its corresponding methods.
-* The **Developer Docs** section contains information for people interested in contributing to ODTlearn development or writing an ODTlearn extension.
+* The [**Developer Docs**](contributing.md) section contains information for people interested in contributing to ODTlearn development or writing an ODTlearn extension.
 Don't worry about this section if you are using ODTlearn to solve problems as a user.

 ## Usage Example

 The following script demonstrates how to use the ODTlearn package to fit a StrongTree.
-For examples of how to use other types of trees please consult the [example notebooks](project:./notebooks/index.md) and [API documentation](project:./api.md).
+For examples of how to use other types of trees please consult the [example notebooks](./notebooks/index.md) and [API documentation](./api.md).

 ```python
 import pandas as pd